-In May 2019, the Trump/Pence administration announced plans to launch a new commission to examine international human rights and "natural law."
+In July 2019, the Trump/Pence administration announced the formation of a new commission to examine international human rights and "natural law."
 Seemingly forgetting that there is an already established Bureau of Democracy, Human Rights, and Labor Affairs within the State Department that monitors and champions human rights, Secretary of State Michael Pompeo claimed the goal of the new Commission on Unalienable Rights is to ground discussions of human rights in "America's founding principles."
 The purpose of the Commission is to provide Secretary Pompeo with "fresh thinking" when reviewing the role of human rights in American foreign policy.
 131 Secretary Pompeo stated that the focus of the panel will be on "principles" over "policy," and it will facilitate "one of the most profound reexaminations of the unalienable rights in the world since the 1948 Universal Declaration."
 132 The Secretary wrote in a published op-ed in the Wall Street Journal that the members of the commission will address questions regarding human rights: "What are our fundamental freedoms?
 Why do we have them?
 Who or what grants these rights?
 How do we know if a claim of human rights is true?
 What happens when the rights conflict?
 Should certain categories of rights be inextricably 'linked' to other rights?"133

-The Trump/Pence administration has stacked the new panel with religious conservatives who take a narrow view of human rights and reject any internationally recognized rights that conflict with their religious views.
+The Trump/Pence administration has stacked the commission with religious conservatives who take a narrow view of human rights and reject any internationally recognized rights that conflict with their religious views.
 Human rights advocates justly fear that the notion of "natural rights" will be interpreted to mean "God-given" rights as defined by religious conservatives.
+In August 2020, the newly formed Commission released its final report to the general public.
+The report dismissed reproductive rights, such as abortion, and LGBTQ+ rights, such as marriage equality, as "divisive social and political controversies."
+Secretary Pompeo appears determined to declassify these rights as human rights and 'reorient' international institutions, such as the U.N., accordingly.
+At the September 2020 U.N.
+General Assembly, Secretary Pompeo sought, unsuccessfully, to persuade other foreign leaders to accept the administration's skewed definition of human rights.

-It appears that Secretary Pompeo is determined to limit the scope of human rights and 'reorient' international institutions, such as the UN, accordingly.
-In creating this council, the Trump/Pence administration is blatantly rejecting the global human rights framework already in place and seeking to undermine the rights of women, people of color, and the LGBTQ+ community.
-Supporters of the discriminatory commission include radical right-wing groups, such as the Family Research Council, that claim to be "pro-life and pro-marriage," and have clearly demonstrated their hostility to the rights of women and LGBTQ+ individuals.134 Members of the House Foreign Affairs Committee have criticized the commission and its charter and have vowed to block funding for this religious and ideologically driven exercise.
-135 Conflating religious beliefs with public policy jeopardizes the internationally recognized human rights of millions of people around the world.
+In creating this Commission, the Trump/Pence administration rejected the existing global human rights framework and undermined the rights of women, people of color, and the LGBTQ+ community.
+Supporters of the discriminatory commission include radical right-wing groups, such as the Family Research Council, that claim to be "prolife and pro-marriage," and have clearly demonstrated their hostility to the rights of women and LGBTQ+ individuals.
+Members of the House Foreign Affairs Committee have criticized the Commission and its charter and have vowed to block funding for this religious and ideologically driven exercise.
+Conflating religious beliefs with public policy jeopardizes the internationally recognized human rights of millions of people around the world.